When is the Best Time to Take Probiotics?

 - Supporting digestion

-In some situations, your body doesn’t have the right balance of probiotics in your gut.
+In some situations, your body doesn’t have the right balance of digestive system in your gut.
 If this happens, your gut microbiota becomes unbalanced.
 This can cause several unpleasant health problems, including:6,7

 - Poor nutrient absorption